 How to Deal with and Prevent Panic Attacks

-You’re going about your day when suddenly – and for no apparent reason – a sense of overwhelming fear kicks in.
-Your heart rate spikes, breathing becomes difficult, you feel like you might faint, and there’s a sense that you’ve lost control.
-“What’s wrong with me?”, you might be thinking.
-“Am I having a heart attack?
-Am I going to die?”
-Your fears about what’s happening only make things worse.
-You decide to check yourself in to the ER, only to be told that there’s nothing wrong with your health – and that you might only be experiencing anxiety.
+You're going about your day when suddenly - and for no apparent reason - a sense of overwhelming fear kicks in.
+Your heart rate spikes, breathing becomes difficult, you feel like you might faint, you're sort of detached from yourself, and there's a sense that you've lost control.
+"What's wrong with me?", you might be thinking.
+"Am I having a heart attack?
+Am I going to die?"
+Your fears about what's happening only make things worse.
+You decide to check yourself in to the ER, only to be told that there's nothing wrong with your health - and that you might only be experiencing anxiety.